fleetdm/fleet/docs/Deploying/Configuration.md

 Setting up the service provider (Fleet) with an identity provider generally requires the following information:

 - _Assertion Consumer Service_ - This is the call back URL that the identity provider will use to send security assertions to Fleet.
-In Okta, this field is called _Single sign on URL_.
-On Google it is "ACS URL".
+In Okta, this field is called _single sign on URL_.
+On Google it is "ACS URL."
 The value that you supply will be a fully qualified URL consisting of your Fleet web address and the callback path `/api/v1/fleet/sso/callback`.
 For example, if your Fleet web address is https://fleet.example.com, then the value you would use in the identity provider configuration would be:

   ```
   https://fleet.example.com/api/v1/fleet/sso/callback